albinkroby/Random-Web-Search-Extension/README.md

 # Random Search Extension

-## Overview
+## Project Overview

-Random Search Extension is a powerful Chrome/Edge browser extension that automates random web searches on Google and/or Bing.
-It's designed for users who want to generate diverse search patterns or test search engine behavior.
+This Chrome/Edge extension performs random searches on Google and/or Bing at specified intervals.
+I created this project to demonstrate my skills in JavaScript and browser extension development.

 ## Features